Reflex Sympathetic Dystrophy Syndrome

 characterized by muscle inflammation.
 They may be caused by infection or autoimmune

-the body's muscles.
-Myofascial pain syndromes are sometimes misdiagnosed and can be
+within the body's muscles.
+Myofascial pain syndromes are sometimes misdiagnosed

 Neuropathic pain is a type of pain that can result from injury to nerves, either in the